gamernetwork/gastatsdash/docs/aggregating_data.rst

 ++++++++++++++

 Used mainly by aggregate_data.py in service folders to aggregate and format the data.

 Main format is set as a list of dictionaries, where each dictionary holds the data for one dimension.

-For instance, the data for social network table would be a list of dictionaries, where each dictionary is the data for one social network.
-This can then be sorted and shortened to hold data for the top 3 social networks.
+For instance, the data for a social network table would be a list of dictionaries, where each dictionary is the data for one social network.
+You can then sort and the set the length of the list as needed.

 format_data_rows(*results*)
     | Google analytics returns data in a `set format <https://developers.google.com/analytics/devguides/reporting/core/v3/reference#data_response>`_